tipJS-Team/tipJS/README.en.md

 ```
 tipJS.app method that you can set in the property description.

+- appPath
+Define the folder of the application for tipJS.
+This option indicate controllers, models, views, lang folder's parent folder.
+The default is "." (the current path of HTML including tipJS) and can be changed to relative / absolute path.
 - controllers
 Controller files are defined as the array type.
 - models